-a.
-Starting with this list of fire poems with one from Faiz Ahmad Faiz sah’b, this poem marked Faiz’s venture into poetry with purpose – and here’s what we got to experience!
+Let’s start this list of fire poems with one from Faiz Ahmad Faiz sah’b.
+This one marked Faiz’s venture into poetry with purpose.
 Presenting ‘mujhse pahli si mohabbat meri mahbub na mang’…

 2. One of the leading Urdu poets of the 18th century, here’s Mir Taqi Mir or as his pen name or takhallus (Urdu for pen name *wink) goes, Mir, and two mesmerizing lines on pinning hope even during a farewell.
 BTW, but-kade is urdu for temples / holy places.

 3. Meet Wasim Barelvi, Indian Urdu poet and winner of the Firak International Award.
 And stay amazed at how he pens separation in the most sublime way possible.
 He has a point here though, if you ask us!